-Why is Staking an Attractive Option to Earn Yield?
+Why is Staking an Attractive Option to Earn Rewards?

-Additionally, staking is also attractive for investors, institutions, and retailers because Proof-of-Stake (PoS) blockchains help minimize the sting of inflation.
+Staking is attractive for investors, institutions, and retailers because Proof-of-Stake (PoS) blockchains help minimize the sting of inflation.
 As more coins are added to circulation, your staked assets grow your holdings simultaneously.
 If you don’t stake, you forfeit the opportunity to mint new coins, and earn rewards.

 White Label Staking vs. Public Delegation: What’s the Difference?

 In simple terms, white-label staking is considered a more premium way of staking your PoS tokens.
 With white label staking, a customer gets their validator node explicitly created for them.
 This is managed entirely on their behalf by a third-party operator, such as Blockdaemon.

 On the other hand, as the name suggests, public delegation is when a customer delegates their PoS tokens to an existing public validator.
 To understand which staking offering checks all of the boxes for your staking needs, let’s take a look at the pros and cons of each.

 At Blockdaemon, we offer the following benefits of white label validator nodes:

 - Branding – white label validators offer a fully customizable, branded offering

 - Variable fees – while Blockdaemon generates rewards on the customer’s behalf, they set the fees they charge at a protocol level